River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 Special case: if scaling workers, consider:
 - store what was applied (add a marker component)
 - restore only if current values still match the marker (prevents stomping another mod)
-- apply on change events (i.e., setting slider change), not per-frame
+- apply on change events (i.e., options menu slider change), not per-frame

 ---
 ## Baseline examples